6GO-it/docker-git-wiki/README.md

 In order to use this image you have to

-- Download it *duh* using `git clone git@188.11.59.107:docker/git-wiki.git`
+- Download it *duh* using `git clone git@gitlab.com:6go-srl/docker/git-wiki.git`
+- Change the directory inside the cloned repository
-- Create the first image by typing `docker build -t git-wiki /path/to/cloned/repository`
+- Create the first image by typing `docker build -t git-wiki .`
 - Once the image is ready just get into the folder of the wiki you want to edit and type `docker run --rm -it -v "$(pwd):/wiki" -p 4567:2370 git-wiki`

 ## Script folder